rollup/rollup/docs/01-command-line-reference.md

 echo "export const foo = 42;" | rollup --format cjs --file out.js
 ```

 When this file contains imports, Rollup will try to resolve them relative to the current working directory.
-When a config file is used, Rollup will only use `stdin` as an entry point if the file name of the entry point is `-`.
+When using a config file, Rollup will only use `stdin` as an entry point if the file name of the entry point is `-`.
 To read a non-entry-point file from stdin, just call it `-`, which is the file name that is used internally to reference `stdin`.
 I.e.

 ```js
 import foo from "-";